-To answer these questions, we have conducted a laboratory user study with participants onsite.
+To answer these questions, we have conducted a laboratory user study with participants on-site.
 With an in-silico 3D root image, we have tasked participants with extracting the root system using VRoot and NMRooting, a state-of-the-art desktop RSA extraction and analysis application [7].
 With the resulting RSA reconstructions, we have quantified key traits of the root system, and more importantly, the accuracy of the extraction in comparison to the original RSA.

 This work makes several key contributions to 3D plant phenomics.
-First, we present a VR software to interactively reconstruct root systems from 3D imaging techniques.
+First, we present a new VR-based method to interactively reconstruct root systems from 3D imaging techniques.
 We quantify the user-based errors and reconstruction artifacts in a laboratory user study.
 Lastly, we evaluate the use of VRoot based on user feedback obtained through controlled questionnaires.

-In the remainder of this section, we highlight the background on RSA reconstruction and previous approaches, particularly motivating instances in which VR is a useful tool to analyze 3D data that cannot easily be annotated automatically.
+In the remainder of this section, we briefly describe basic terminology for VR and provide a background for our reference application, NMRooting.
 In Sec.
-2, we describe VRoot as well as the setup of our laboratory user study.
+2, we describe VRoot in the context of our day-to-day extraction workflow as well as the setup of our laboratory user study.
 Results of the study and our data analysis results are shown in Sec.
 3, while we discuss the findings and implications as well as future directions in Sec.
 4.